tbm00/PreProcessIt/README.md

 # PreProcessIt
-A highly configurable, rule‑based text processor that parses and normalizes messy input data into structured output.
+A highly configurable, rule-based text processor that parses and normalizes messy input data into structured output.

 Using a user-defined algorithm, PreProcessIt transforms unstructured input (from CSVs, TXTs, and more) into well-formatted, standardized output.
 PreProcessIt leverages a configurable processing pipeline to handle complex tokenization and data transformation requirements, making it an effective tool for a range of data processing tasks.